-This recall affects Paroex Chlorhexidine Gluconate Oral Rinse USP, 0.12% products with expiration dates between 6/30/22 and 9/30/22 to the consumer level, according to the U.S. Food & Drug Administration (FDA) .
+This recall affects Paroex Gluconate USP, 0.12% products with expiration dates between 6/30/22 and 9/30/22 to the consumer level, according to the U.S. Food & Drug Administration (FDA) .

-"Use of the defective product in the immunocompetent host may result in oral and, potentially, systemic infections requiring antibacterial therapy," FDA said.
+"Use of the defective product with corresponding expiration dates in the immunocompetent host may result in oral and, potentially, systemic infections requiring antibacterial therapy," FDA said.
 "In the most at-risk populations, the use of the defective product may result in life-threatening infections, such as pneumonia and bacteremia."

-The recalled oral rinse is packaged as follows:
+The recalled paroex oral rinse is packaged as follows:

 - 1789P GUM® Paroex® is distributed in cases each containing 6 amber bottles of 16 fluid ounce (473 ml) chlorhexidine rinse.
 The bottle has a childproof cap and a 15 ml metered dosage cup